Lovroo/MyAdventure/README.md

-Myadventure
+MyAdventure

-Myadventure is a web app made in Ruby on rails for our class RPA.
+MyAdventure is a web app made in Ruby on rails for our class RPA.
 Live preview

-A live version of the application is hosted on `https://my-adveture-project.herokuapp.com Heroku is right now not working becaouse of server erorr.
+A live version of the application is hosted on `https://my-adventure-project.herokuapp.com Heroku is right now not working becaouse of server erorr.
 Features